 Multiple processions take place throughout the neighborhood.

-Each procession typically includes a pair of "lions," a Buddha/Clown, attendants, and music ensembles with gongs, cymbals, and drums who set the emotional and rhythmic pace of the dance.
+Each procession typically includes a pair or even trio of "lions," a Buddha/Clown, attendants, and music ensembles with gongs, cymbals, and drums who set the emotional and rhythmic pace of the dance.

 The elaborate lion costumes, hand-made in China or Taiwan, conceal 2 dancers.
 One controls head movements, and the other synchronizes the dance steps.

-You'll typically see three major color combinations in the lion costumes: yellow, symbolizing wisdom, red and black (courage), and green and black (fierceness).
+You'll typically see three major color combinations in the lion costumes: yellow, symbolizing wisdom, red (good luck!) and black (courage), and green and black (fierceness).
+Orange has also become more popular in recent years.

 Most of the lion costumes in Boston's Chinese New Year Parade reflect the style of Southern Lions from Guangdong Province in Southern China, home of the Cantonese people who first settled (by way of California) in Boston in the mid-1870s.